ccb-hms/edw_tiger/README.md

    cd <dir>
    ```

-3. Build the docker image
+3. Build the docker image by running the following command in the same directory as step 1 and 2.
    ```sh
    docker build --tag gdal-test .
    ```